 - poly and a cotton rag

-First thing I did was to remove the cushion.
+First, I removed the cushion.
 It was screwed to the frame.
 Here is the picture after the cushion is removed.
 I then sanded the entire frame.
 Always sand the same direction of the grain of the wood.
-Sanding helped me remove all the lose stain/paint and other dirt and rough spots.
+Sanding helped me remove all the loose stain/paint and other dirt and rough spots.
 After sanding, I wiped it down to thoroughly remove any dust that occurred as a result of sanding.
 I painted two coats of chalk paint, being sure to get all the crevices.
 I paint small items on my kitchen island on wax paper.
-I turned it upside down at first to get the feet and underside, then I flipped it right-side up and finished painting.
+I turned it upside down at first to get the feet and underside, then I flipped it right-side-up and finished painting.
 Just knowing that it was not painted underneath would bug me. 🙁